-Unless specified above, the school district will not share your and/or your child's PHI unless you provide written authorization.
+The school district may share your and/ or your child's PHI at other times with your written authorization.
 This authorization will have an expiration date.
 Additionally, you may revoke the authorization in writing at any time.
 Certain uses and sharing of psychotherapy (counseling) notes may also require your written authorization, except when required by a subpoena or court order.
-Uses and disclosures of PHI for marketing purposes as well as disclosures that constitute a sale of PHI require written authorization.